 |10" 25.40cm||24" 61cm||6.5oz.
 184.25g||Falconidae||Falco columbarius|

 Distribution: Spends the summer months throughout the taiga regions of Canada and the USA.
-Spends the winter months throughout central and western USA and into Mexico, traveling as far South America.
-Seen from Newfoundland and Labrador to western Alaska and southern California, throughout the central USA, along the Gulf of Mexico to the tip of Florida and up along the Atlantic coast.
+Spends the winter months throughout central and western USA and into Mexico and traveling as far as South America.
+It is seen from Newfoundland and Labrador to western Alaska and southern California, throughout the central USA, along the Gulf of Mexico to the tip of Florida and up along the Atlantic coast.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.